Affordable Housing - Supplementary Planning Guidance 2024

 1.1 This Supplementary Planning Guidance (SPG) provides guidance specific to the delivery of affordable housing as part of mixed tenure developments in Mid and East Antrim Borough.

-It is intended for use by developers, the public and by planning officers in the assessment and delivery of planning proposals for new housing developments within the Borough.
+It is intended for use by developers, consultees, the public and by planning officers in the assessment and delivery of planning proposals for new housing developments within the Borough.

 1.2 Supplementary Planning Guidance represents non-statutory planning guidance that supports, clarifies and/or illustrates by way of example policies included within the current planning policy framework, including development plans and regional planning guidance.